- What is Energy Assured Limited?

 Who are the members of the Energy Assured program?

 Why are retailers and marketers participating in the program?

 Sales agents are able to provide offers for consumers that can give them the opportunity to save on their energy costs.
-Energy retailers and energy marketers already comply with regulations and marketing codes of conduct and are now seeking to apply consistent practices to bring a high quality of behaviour by sales agents.
-The energy industry acknowledges that there are some instances of behaviour by door to door sales agents which can be improved and is actively working to address consumer concerns and promote consumer confidence in door to sales of energy.
+Energy retailers and energy marketers already comply with regulations and marketing codes of conduct and are now seeking to apply consistent practices to bring a high quality of behavior by sales agents.
+The energy industry acknowledges that there are some instances of behavior by face to face sales agents which can be improved and is actively working to address consumer concerns and promote consumer confidence in face to face sales of energy.

 The industry wants to ensure quality sales and that sales agents behave appropriately when dealing with consumers.